-Patient and public involvement
+7. Patient and public involvement

 - Patient and Public Involvement (PPI) is when researchers and people affected by conditions work in partnership to plan, design, manage, evaluate and communicate about research. - Applicants are strongly advised to seek lay input on their research proposal as early as possible when devising their research questions, study design and PPI plans. - PPI in research leads to higher-quality, more efficient research focused on what matters most to those living with the condition. - All applicants are expected to work with people affected by Parkinson's in the development of an application for funding and, if successful, as much as possible throughout the research process.
 There are a number of ways that applicants can involve people in their research, including, but not limited to, in identifying and prioritising research questions, shaping study design and helping to write plain English summaries.
 Read this article for more information on how PPI can strengthen your application. - Parkinson's UK can support researchers to involve people affected by Parkinson's through our patient and public involvement (PPI) programme, including by helping to plan meaningful involvement activities and find people to involve. - Remember to include costs for any planned PPI activities in your application.
 This includes necessary expenses incurred by PPI contributors as a result of being involved in a PPI activity.
 Parkinson's UK also considers it best practice that PPI contributors are offered an honorarium for their involvement in research where the PPI activity requires a substantial time commitment.
-For more information please read our guidance for researchers on payment and recognition and INVOLVE's 'Budgeting for Involvement' document and 'Cost Calculator'.

-See our PPI Guidance for researchers and also our PPI tools for lab based researchers for more information, and get in touch with the team for support with PPI at researchinvolvement@parkinsons.org.uk
+For more information please read our guidance for researchers on payment and recognition and INVOLVE's 'Budgeting for Involvement' document and 'Cost Calculator'. - You may find the PPI Ignite checklist of questions helpful when writing about your PPI plans in your proposal.
+You can upload any detailed PPI plan you may have as an appendix to your application. - See our PPI Guidance for researchers and also our PPI tools for lab based researchers for more information, and get in touch with the team for support with PPI at researchinvolvement@parkinsons.org.uk

-Recruiting participants and staying connected
+8. Recruiting study participants and staying connected